Analytically Continuing the Randomized Measurement Toolbox

 To adapt this method to our target problem, we first artificially introduce a pole at $w=-1$ by defining $G(w) = \frac{F(w)}{w+1}$.
 The aim now is to estimate the residue of the pole at $w=-1$.
-To do so, as explained in the main text, we define the discrepancy function $D_{\alpha}(w) = G(w) - \frac{\alpha}{w+1}$ where $\alpha$ is a variational parameter.
+To do so, as explained in the main text, we define the discrepancy function $D_{\alpha}(w) = G(w) - \frac{\alpha}{w+1}$ where $\alpha$ is a variational parameter~\footnote{ The discrepancy function $D_{\alpha}(w)$ used in this appendix differs slightly from the convention used in the main text.
+Here, to keep it general, we formulate the SAC construction directly in the $w$ plane and introduce the pole as $1/(w+1)$.
+In the main text, the discrepancy is instead defined first in the original $z$ plane as $D_{\alpha}(z)=[S_z(\rho)-\alpha]/(z-1)$, and then mapped to the disk, i.e. $D_{\alpha}(w)\equiv D_{\alpha}(z(w))$.
+The two conventions are related by the known conformal map $z=z(w)$.
+Both conventions encode the same pole-cancellation condition at the von Neumann point. }.
 If $\alpha= F(-1)$, the residue of $D_\alpha(w)$ is 0 at $w=-1$, hence $D_\alpha (w)$ becomes analytic even on the unit circle.
 To measure the structure of the function near $w=-1$, we introduce a norm defined entirely in terms of the values of the function on the unit circle.
 Given either a Dirichlet or a Neumann boundary problem, there are two corresponding unique norm choices.
-Both are continuous $L^{2}$ type norms which stem from an inner product.
+Both are continuous $L^{2}$-type norms which stem from an inner product.
 For the problem of analytic continuation of R\'enyi entropies, a proper choice of the norm is

 where the latter equality follows from the Cauchy-Riemann equations.
 Importantly, this norm is singular when the function $X$ possesses a pole at $w = -1$.
 For the case of a constant non-zero function $X$, $||X||$ is zero and is a pseudo-norm.
 To rule out this special case, we restrict $X$ to be the subset of analytic functions with $X(w_{0})=0$, where $w_0$ is an arbitrary subtraction point.
 In what follows, we replace $D_{\alpha}(w)$ with $D'_{\alpha}(w) = D_{\alpha}(w)- D_{\alpha}(w_0)$.
 A convenient choice for $w_{0}$ is $w_{2}$, the location of the first data point.
 Let us introduce the notation